Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 -  Proceed with small steps
     -  Try to separate the program into several sub-problems and **work on only one sub-problem at a time**
-    -  Always test that the program code is advancing in the right direction, in other words: test that the solution to the sub-problem is correct
+    -  Always test that the program code is advancing in the right direction, in other words: test whether the solution to the sub-problem is correct
     -  Recognize the conditions that require the program to work differently.
 In the example above, we needed a different functionality to test whether a word had been already entered before.

 -  Write as "clean" code as possible